Mexico–United States border: Environment

 The Agreement on Cooperation for the Protection and Improvement of the Environment in the Border Area, known as the La Paz Agreement, was signed into law on August 14, 1983, and became enforceable on February 16, 1984.
 This agreement to protect the environment is the political foundation between the U.S. and Mexico for 4 subsequent programs.
 Each program has addressed environmental destruction in the border region resulting from the rise of the maquiladora industries, those who migrated to northern Mexico to work in the industries, the lack of infrastructure to accommodate the people, Mexico's lax regulations concerning all these factors, the resulting spillover into the U.S., and the U.S.'s own environmentally destructive tendencies.
-The programs were: IBEP (1992), Border XXI (1996), Border 2012 (2003) and Border 2020 (2012).
+The programs were: IBEP (1992), Border XXI (1996), Border 2012 (2003), and Border 2020 (2012).

-In 2006, during the presidency of George W. Bush, Congress approved Secure Fence Act which allowed the Department of Homeland Security to erect a border fence along the United States and Mexico border.
-Congress also approved a different law called the REAL ID Act which gave the Department of Homeland Security the approval to build the wall without taking into consideration the environmental and legal issues related to the wall.
-The United States Congress insisted that the act was passed for the sake of national security of the United States.
+In 2006, during the presidency of George W. Bush, Congress approved the Secure Fence Act, which allowed the Department of Homeland Security to erect a border fence along the U.S.–Mexico border.
+Congress also approved a different law called the REAL ID Act, which gave the Department of Homeland Security the approval to build the wall without taking into consideration the environmental and legal issues related to the wall.
+The U.S. Congress insisted that the act was passed for the sake of national security of the U.S.

-According to a delegation of Arizona park and refuge managers, wildlife biologists, and conservationists who studied the United States and Mexico border concluded that building a wall along the Mexico border would also have negative impacts on the natural environment in the region.
-They argued that the border wall would negatively affect the wildlife in the Sonoran Desert including plants and animals.
-Naturally, animals do not tend to stay in one place and instead, they expedite to various places for water, plants, and other means in order to survive.
+According to a delegation of Arizona park and refuge managers, wildlife biologists, and conservationists who studied the U.S. and Mexico border concluded that building a wall along the Mexico border would also have negative impacts on the natural environment in the region.
+They argued that the border wall would negatively affect the wildlife in the Sonoran Desert, including plants and animals.
+Naturally, animals do not tend to stay in one place, and instead, they migrate to various places for water, plants, and other means to survive.
 The wall would restrict animals to a specific territory and would reduce their chances of survival.
-According to Brian Segee, a staff attorney with Wildlife Activists says that except high flying birds, animals would not be able to move to other places because of the wall along the border.
-For instance, participants in this study argued that some species such as javelinas, ocelots, and Sonoran pronghorn would not be able to freely move along the border areas.
-It would also restrict the movement of jaguars from Sierra Madre occidental forests to the southwestern parts of the United States.
-According to Brian Nowicki, a conservation biologist at the Center for Biological Diversity, there are 30 animal species living in the Arizona and Sonora that face danger.
+According to Brian Segee, a staff attorney with Wildlife Activists, says that except for high-flying birds, animals would not be able to move to other places because of the wall along the border.
+For instance, participants in this study argued that some species, such as javelinas, ocelots, and Sonoran pronghorn would not be able to freely move along the border areas.
+It would also restrict the movement of jaguars from Sierra Madre occidental forests to the southwestern parts of the U.S. According to Brian Nowicki, a conservation biologist at the Center for Biological Diversity, there are 30 animal species living in Arizona and Sonora that face danger.
 In 2021, an endangered Mexican gray wolf was stopped from crossing from New Mexico into Mexico by a section of border wall.